 c.
 Read the Review Questions - try to do the problems.
-Make sure that you know the meanings of most of the items in New Terms.
 This is true for every chapter and so I won't repeat this item.

 d.
 Look at the Boxes: The Scientific Method; Scientific Arguments a.
 What are the constellations?
 Asterisms?
 How are stars named in each constellation?
 What is meant by Alpha Orionis?
 Beta Orionis?
 Delta Cephei?